mikefelder/fabric-capacity-start-automation/README.md

 - Detailed logging and error handling
 - Operation monitoring and status reporting

-## Contributing

-1. Fork this repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly with your Automation Account
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Review Azure Automation Account job logs
-3. Verify all prerequisites are met
-4. Open an issue in this repository with detailed logs

-## Version History

-- **v2.0**: Added webhook support and Power Automate integration
-- **v1.0**: Initial PowerShell script for direct execution

 ---